- Image Size Selection

-- The screen displayed varies depending on [Record func.] settings in [: Record func+card/folder sel.].
+- The screen displayed varies depending on [ Rec options] settings in [: Record func+card/folder sel.].

 Standard/Auto switch card/Record to multiple

-- For RAW images, turn the dial, and for JPEG images, turn the dial.
+- For RAW images, turn the dial to select the size, and for JPEG/HEIF images, turn the dial.

 - Press to set it.

-- When [Record func.] in [: Record func+card/folder sel.] is set to [Rec. separately], turn the dial to select or , then press .
+- When [ Rec options] in [: Record func+card/folder sel.] is set to [Rec. separately], turn the dial to select or , then press .
 Note that recording separately to and is not available for RAW images.

-- Select an image quality on the screen displayed, then press .
+- Select an image size on the screen displayed, then press .

 - is set if you set both RAW and JPEG/HEIF to .